 What is the problem People’s Theatre Project is working to address?

 Today’s immigrant youth and young people of color have been sold a story that they have little value in our society and their voices don't matter.
-As our next generation of artists, innovators and change-makers, they will face some of the greatest challenges our world has ever seen and they are growing up in a fractured political system with diminishing public trust in our national leaders.
+As our next generation of artists, innovators and change-makers, they will face some of the greatest challenges our world has ever see.
+They are growing up in a fractured political system with diminishing public trust in our national leaders.
 Our country is in need of deeper civic engagement in our communities, yet our neighborhood youth do not see themselves represented in the American dream and many feel disempowered to make a difference.

 How does People’s Theatre Project work to address this problem?